Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Clockwork Stone Defender (MPMM).md

 aliases: ["Clockwork Stone Defender"]
 ---
 # Clockwork Stone Defender
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-80, Mordenkainen's Tome of Foes p.
-126*
+80*

 The thick plates of stone riveted onto a stone defender give it substantial protection.
 Its chief role is as a bodyguard.